-Colorado: Compliance Check Data Confirms That Retailers Aren't Selling Marijuana to Minors
+Compliance Check Confirms CO Dispensaries Aren't Selling Marijuana to Minors

 Data provided earlier this year by the US Centers for Disease Control and Prevention reported that the percentage of high schoolers who reported having used cannabis over the past 30 days fell by nearly one-third over the past decade, during which time 23 states legalized the adult-use marijuana market.

-Additional information is available from NORML’s Fact Sheet, ‘Societal Impacts of Cannabis Dispensaries/Retailers.’
+Additional information is available from the NORML Fact Sheet, ‘Societal Impacts of Cannabis Dispensaries/Retailers.’